-Learn about Delaware's labor market, including entry wages and education and/or training required.
+In Step 1, you learned about yourself and the kind of work you want to pursue.
+This section explores Delaware's labor market, including entry wages and education and/ or training required.
+It is important to learn as much as you can about the occupations that interest you.
 When you are finished with this step, you will have a wealth of occupational information to use in your career decision-making process.